chrisxfire/chrisxfire.github.io/content/notes/_net/services/worker-services.md

 ```
 [More info](https://docs.microsoft.com/en-us/dotnet/core/runtime-config/garbage-collector#workstation-vs-server).

-# Worker Service with Containers
+# worker service with containers
 Visual Studio provides the option to opt into **Docker support** when creating a Worker service from the template.
 Doing so creates a Dockerfile and updates the project file accordingly.

-# IHostedService
+# ihostedservice
 <o>Important</o>: Worker services either derive from `IHostedService` or `BackgroundService` (which derives from `IHostedService`).
 When overriding `IHostedService`'s `StartAsync` or `StopAsync` methods, call and await the base class method to ensure proper startup/shutdown.